-- ❖ 94 100 Superior This grade is the definite honor grade and represents work of superior quality. - ❖ 86 93 Above Average This grade represents work of excellent quality and is earned by those who do work that is clearly above average. - ❖ 78 85 Average This grade represents work of average quality and is earned by the majority of students who do average work. - ❖ 70 77 Below Average This grade represents work regarded as passable according to the minimum requirements of the course. - ❖ Below 70 This grade denotes failure to meet the minimum requirements.
+- ❖ 94 100 A This grade is the definite honor grade and represents work of superior quality. - ❖ 86 93 B This grade represents work of excellent quality and is earned by those who do work that is clearly above average. - ❖ 78-85-C This grade represents work of average quality and is earned by the majority of students who do average work. - ❖ 70 77 D This grade represents work regarded as passable according to the minimum requirements of the course. - ❖ 69 & below F This grade denotes failure to meet the minimum requirements.

-If there are any questions concerning any grades, do not hesitate to consult the guidance office at 570.398.7174.
+If there are any questions concerning any grades earned we encourage direct contact with the teacher.
+Questions related to scheduling and credits should be directed to the guidance office at 570.398.7174.